-After finding the solution, we substitute it into the first equation of ({\ref{equilibr}).
-The obtained equation determines the variable ${Q}^{\ast}{}^A$ at the relative equlibrium of the dynamical system.
+Having found the solution, we substitute it into the first equation ({\ref{equilibr}).
+The resulting equation determines the value of the variable ${Q}^{\ast}{}^A$ at the relative equilibrium of the dynamical system.

-\section{The relative equilibrium in Yang--Mills theory}
+\section{The relative equilibrium in Yang--Mills\\theory}

-In Yang-Mills theory, the original evolution of the dynamical system is considered on the function space of the gauge fields.
-The gauge transformations form a group which acts on this space.
-We assume that this group is the gauge group of time-independent transformations (the gauge condition $A_0=0$ is already imposed)
+In Yang-Mills theory, the initial evolution of the dynamical system occurs on the functional space of gauge fields.
+Gauge transformations form a group acting on this space.
+We assume that this group is the gauge group of time-independent transformations (the gauge condition $A_0=0$ has already been imposed):

 where ${\rho}^{\alpha}_{\beta}(g)=\bar{u}^{\alpha}_{\nu}(g)\, v^{\nu}_{\beta}(g)$ is the matrix of the adjoint representation of the group $G$.